eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 eliminated (i.e. moved out of the loop).
 Hence we require if-conversion, unless we are using Unsafe operations which do not have RangeChecks.

-7. *Prefix-sum, scans and segmented scans*.
+7. *Prefix-sum, scans and segmented scans, filter*.
 John Rose mentioned that one could also detect more complex patterns, such as prefix-sum.
 We can also generalize to "scans" with any associative operation `+` (addition, multiplication, min, max, and, or, xor, etc).